code-pushup/cli/packages/cli/docs/custom-plugins.md

 With the Lighthouse CLI it is easy as it already provides a report file in `json` format containing a set of audits.

-The lighthouse CLI can be executed like this: `npx lighthouse https://example.com`
+The Lighthouse CLI can be executed like this: `npx lighthouse https://example.com`
 You should see console output of the audits created by the CLI.

 To get the needed data we add a couple of more options: